-8 Includes planned stations on future transitways that are in advance design or under construction that meet the following criteria: issuance of a draft EIS, station area planning underway, and adoption by the Metropolitan Council Transportation Policy Plan.
+9 Includes planned stations on future transitways that are in advance design or under construction that meet the following criteria: completion of an Environmental Impact Statement, station area planning underway, and adoption by the Metropolitan Council Transportation Policy Plan.
 Transitways entering into advance design after publication will be eligible, but data may not be available using Minnesota Housing scoring tools.